23 Team project work

 • Clever or overly concise code.
 Clearly written and readable code is always better than clever or concise code.
 Keep it simple and understandable!

-Essentially, the team project is a way to reinforce what you learned during the course, but in a more relaxed and collaborative setting.
+Essentially, the team project is a way to reinforce what you learned during the workshop, but in a more relaxed and collaborative setting.